Tynemouth Council Homes

 Following local government re-organisation in 1974, the running of Tynemouth's children's homes was taken over by the new North Tyneside Borough Council.

-Composite list of children's establishments run (at some time in their history) by Tynemouth Council.
+Children's establishments run at some time in their history by Tynemouth Council.

 - Tynemouth Union / Tynemouth Council Scattered Home, 25-26 Wellington Avenue, Wellfield, Earsdon*